fmplaza/zsl_nli_emotion_prompts/README.md

 --data_file: The emotion dataset path file.

 --output_file: The output directory where the model predictions will be written.
 Format required: '.tsv'

-Should you have any doubts, please contact Flor Miriam Plaza-del-Arco by email: fmplaza@ujaen.es